Skip to main content

 Class 8 equity interestsCancelled and discharged with no recovery

-The committee's support statement projected roughly 4% to 5% initial cash for Class 5 plus litigation upside, and the Q4 2025 post-confirmation report showed that Class 5 had received $1,261,063 on $29,965,776 of allowed claims, or about 4%, by year-end 2025, while administrative and secured claims had been paid in full.
-The same SEC filing that announced plan effectiveness said all outstanding common stock and other equity interests were canceled on April 4, 2025.
-Fierce Biotech's filing-day report said management was using chapter 11 to preserve cancer-vaccine research while seeking a buyer.
+The committee's support statement projected roughly 4% to 5% initial cash for Class 5 plus litigation upside, and the most recent post-confirmation report, covering the quarter ended March 31, 2026, showed Class 5 holding $1,261,063 in cumulative payments on $29,965,776 of allowed claims, or about 4%, with no further Class 5 distribution made that quarter.
+Administrative claims of $2,336,848 and secured claims of $17,501,163 had been paid in full, and cumulative cash disbursements since the effective date stood at $21,434,694.
+The effective-date 8-K said all outstanding common stock and other equity interests were canceled on April 4, 2025.
+Management said on the petition date that it was using chapter 11 to preserve cancer-vaccine research while seeking a buyer.

 The plan released section 547 preference actions against trade creditors, subject to carve-outs for fraud, criminal conduct, gross negligence, or willful misconduct.